Director, Te Pūnaha Matatini

 Deputy Director, Industry and Stakeholder Engagement

 Tava Olsen is Professor of Operations and Supply Chain Management and Director of the Centre for Supply Chain Management at the University of Auckland Business School.
-Tava’s research interests include supply-chain management, pricing, and inventory control, and stochastic modelling of manufacturing, service, and healthcare systems.
-Tava is a past president of the Manufacturing and Service Operations (MSOM) society and has been awarded the Auckland Business School’s sustained research excellence award.
+Tava’s research interests include supply-chain management, pricing and inventory control, and stochastic modelling of manufacturing, service, and healthcare systems.
+Tava is a past president of the Manufacturing and Service Operations (MSOM) society and has twice been awarded the Auckland Business School’s sustained research excellence award.
 More about Tava here.

 Theme Leader, Complex Economic and Social Systems